Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Information retriveal and web search.md

 Challenges

-- [ ] Representation: representing the word level matching signalsas well as the matching positions
+- [ ] Representation: representing the word level matching signals as well as the matching positions
-- [ ] Modeling: discovering the matching patternsbetween two texts
+- [ ] Modeling: discovering the matching patterns between two texts
 - [ ] Our solutions
   - [ ] Step 1: representing as matching matrix
   - [ ] Step 2: matching as image recognition